angela1C/MLASProject/README.md

 - `docker kill <container-id>` to kill the container
 - `docker rm <container-id>` to remove a container.

 Note that Tensorflow may cause some problems when using docker.
-For this reason you can alternatively create a virtual environment and install the packages required into the virtual environment.
-Then navigate to the local host on the browser to run the app.
+If you do not have docker installed you can alternatively run the Flask application program on your local machine using the local host, First create a virtual environment and install the packages required into the virtual environment using the `requirements.txt` file.
+Then navigate to the local host on the browser to run the application where you will interact with the html page.
+The webpage `index.html` is saved in the `static` folder.

-### Linux / Mac
+### To run Flask application on Linux / Mac
 - `python -m venv venv` to create a virtual environment.
 - `source venv/bin/activate` to activate the virtual environment
 - `pip install -r requirements.txt` to install the required packages into the virtual environment.